Latest Service Information

 A HIV fingerprick test is a quick and easy way to get tested for HIV.
 Your finger is pricked and a very small sample of blood is taken and tested for HIV.

-HIV fingerprick testing is available in selected clinics, and the sexual health team in Stoke-on-Trent hold monthly drop-ins in Hanley Town Centre.
-You can call to find out if your preferred clinic offers this service.
-Contact details for our clinics can be found in the clinics section.
+HIV fingerprick testing is available in selected clinics, contact details for our clinics can be found in the clinics section.

 If you live in Stoke-on-Trent, Staffordshire or Telford and Wrekin you may be able to order a test for HIV, syphilis, chlamydia and gonorrhoea via SH:24.